 Bridges – A bridge is an option when you must replace one or more missing teeth.
 This fixed restoration is cemented onto the teeth on either side of the space by crowns.
 Bridges are useful in correcting an altered bite, improving chewing capability and improving speech.
 Your teeth support your facial features, and replacing missing teeth can prevent facial features from collapsing and creating an aged appearance.

-Dentures – Complete dentures replace all teeth, and partial dentures can fill the spaces left by several missing teeth.
+Partial Dentures – Complete and partial dentures can fill the spaces left by several missing teeth.
 Dentures help prevent remaining teeth from shifting out of their proper positions.
 Dentures enable you to speak and chew food properly after having lost your natural teeth.

 Dental Implants – Many people choose implants to replace a single tooth or several teeth, or to support a full set of dentures.
 Implants are posts surgically placed into the upper or lower jawbone.
 They replace the root of one or more missing teeth.
 The surgical placement is performed in conjunction with a periodontist or oral surgeon in the area.
 The treatment is completed in our office by placing an abutment and crown on the implant.
 You may choose dental implants as opposed to a cemented bridge if you want to keep your other teeth intact.